By Vexen Crabtree 2008 Apr 12

 Life evolved on Earth using all the materials available - carbon happened to be the most suitable carrier for organic methods on this planet due to this planets environment and conditions.
 We can therefore guess that life on planets that are similar to ours will also find carbon the most suitable base-element for organic molecules.

-How did these replicating chemicals evolve to collect such a massive quantity of material that bodies contain uncountable billions of proteins and chemicals?
+How did these replicating chemicals evolve to collect such a massive quantity of material that their bodies contain uncountable billions of proteins and chemicals?
 The cell is the most important first stage.
 Macromolecules and such polypeptides would have survived better if they could retain molecules that they required for later use or for catalysts in reactions that they carry out during replication.
 Therefore, those that chemically retained some necessary chemicals survived more leading to the growth of species of 'things' that had thin membranes.
 Thick membranes, impermeable ones, would have held out too much, when the aim was simply to hold down some types of molecules/protein that is useful to the organism.
 The fossil records suggest that we had cells with membranes at least 3 billion years ago, but it was another two billion years from then until we had multicellular organisms appear in the fossil record.

 Following on from the formation of the prebiotic soup there was another 2 billion year phase of oceanic anaerobic oxygen production which is believed to be the source of a lot of today's oxygen.
 This production meant that aerobic respiration became possible, leading to today's typical oxygen dependant cells.